timothypratley/happyapi/README.md

 To create an app in the Google Console, follow [Setting up OAuth 2.0](https://support.google.com/googleapi/answer/6158849?hl=en).

-When setting up the app credentials, add http://localhost/redirect to the authorized redirect URIs, and add yourself as a test user.
+When setting up the app credentials, add http://localhost:PORT/redirect to the authorized redirect URIs, and add yourself as a test user.

+PORT may be omitted for port 80.
+Listening on port 80 may not be possible for users that do not have root permissions.
+If you specify port 0, a random port will be used.
+The only known provider that supports random ports is Google.
+The default `redirect_uri` for Google specifies port 0 for random port selection.

 There are two methods for obtaining a token: